 BHP’s climate change strategy includes a strong focus on reducing emissions from deforestation through support for REDD+, the U.N. program for reducing emissions from deforestation and forest degradation.
 In October 2016, the International Finance Corporation, a member of the World Bank Group, issued a first-of-its-kind US$152 million Forests Bond, developed with BHP and Conservation International, with a US$12 million price support mechanism provided by BHP.
 Other support for REDD+ by BHP includes the Alto Mayo REDD+ project in Peru, managed by Conservation International.

 The Finance for Forests (F4F) initiative shares BHP’s experiences to help encourage replication of these investments and the exploration of other innovative private finance tools to conserve forests and further advance REDD+.
-F4F will serve as a hub of learning during a time of critical transition as countries, supported by businesses, follow through on Paris Agreement commitments.
+F4F serves as a hub of learning during a time of critical transition as countries, supported by businesses, follow through on Paris Agreement commitments.

 - Increase private-sector understanding of forest conservation through REDD+;